From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 A narrow span of control is a management structure where a manager supervises direct reports coming from a smaller team.
 This is a setup found in larger corporations where there are many employees, but the tasks are complex and require closer supervision.

-Some of the benefits of narrow span of control are-
+Some of the benefits of a narrow span of control are-

-- Personalized attention is provided to employees benefitting them to hire complex projects
+- Personalized attention is provided to employees, helping them to hire for complex projects.

-- Lesser workload for managers as there are lesser employees to supervise
+- Lesser workload for managers as there are fewer employees to supervise.

 - Managers take a more dominant role in making decisions than employees.